Development applications now require less input from other government agencies as we build a faster, simpler, more efficient planning system.

 - apply the referral provisions.

-We are proposing changes to concurrence and referral provisions for Transport Oriented Development (TOD) accelerated precincts.
+The NSW Government has changed some concurrence and referral provisions for Transport Oriented Development (TOD) Accelerated Precincts.

-The proposed changes would introduce a 5-year exemption from certain concurrence and referral provisions that are not considered high-risk to streamline development assessment and housing delivery in the TOD precincts.
+The changes introduce a 3-year exemption from certain concurrence and referral provisions that are not considered high-risk to streamline development assessment and housing delivery in the TOD precincts.

-An explanation of intended effect outlining the proposed changes was exhibited for public feedback from 9 July to 23 August 2024.
+An Explanation of Intended Effect outlining the proposed changes was exhibited for public feedback from 9 July to 23 August 2024.
+The changes come into effect on 27 November 2024.

 2021 changes